mdn/differy/README.md

 - `xxxxxxxxx-content.zip`: All of `$BUILD_OUT_ROOT`
 - `xxxxxxxxx-app-content.zip`: All of `$BUILD_OUT_ROOT`
-  with modified links to _interactive-examples_
+- `xxxxxxxxx-content.json`: a json file containing the names of all content files. with modified links to _interactive-examples_
 - `xxxxxxxxx-yyyyyyyyy-update.zip`: the changed files between `xxxxxxxxx` and `yyyyyyyyy` plus a file called `removed` containing list of all files that have been removed
-- `xxxxxxxxx-yyyyyyyyy-update.zip`: the same with modified links
+- `xxxxxxxxx-yyyyyyyyy-app-update.zip`: the same with modified links
+- `xxxxxxxxx-yyyyyyyyy-diff.json`: a json file containing the names of changed files between `xxxxxxxxx` and `yyyyyyyyy` have been removed
 - `update.json` the modified input file

 ### Example